Stress and the American Dream: Two Peas in a Pod?

 Now, let’s rearrange these items from their order of intensity to the order they might be more likely to appear in an average American life:

-We all have to deal with the bad stuff along the way, too: illnesses, relationship problems, deaths of family and friends, financial crises.
-With this in mind, it’s easy to see how someone who has ‘ticked off all the boxes’ may still find themselves struggling with anxiety or depression.
+We all have to deal with the bad stuff along the way, too: illnesses, financial strain, relationship problems, deaths of family and friends.
+With this in mind, it’s easy to see how someone who has ‘ticked off all the boxes’ may still find themselves struggling with burnout, overwhelm, anxiety, or depression.

-To the body, good stress and bad stress is the same
+To the body, long-term “good” stress and “bad” stress are both still stress

 Physical effects